kletobias/p2022/references/cvt.md

 ## Bachelor Thesis

-### Data Mining: Hyperparameter Optimization For Real Estate Prediction Models
+### Data Mining - Hyperparameter Optimization For Real Estate Prediction Models

 <strong>Abstract:</strong><br>
 Combining a highly scalable and customisable process, with very accurate prediction results using machine learning models, is what